RichardPilbery/generic-bookdown/README.md

 # README

-This is a README file.
+This is a template based on bookdown.